Navigating Towards Your Goals

 By Pamela Shenk, CHt

 With the holidays behind us, what are your New Year’s resolutions?
-What do you mean you don’t have any?
+Wait... what do you mean you don’t have any?
 Well, no time better than the present to get started.

 If you don’t have a plan, it‘s very easy for you to get lost and lose sight of the end result you want to achieve.
 Now is the time to reflect on last year.
 What was it that you wanted to do that you never got around to either starting or completing?
-What are the new goals you would like to achieve in 2011?
+What are the new goals you would like to achieve this year?

 Write your list of goals for the year ahead, prioritize them with a completion date, visualize how it feels once you’ve completed your goals and if you are really ambitious, make a vision board for the year ahead.
 Post images and phrases that will remind you of the goals you have set.
 Once you establish your routine, you will be on your way to navigating yourself to finding and realizing your goals.